dyc3/senior-design/visualization-requirements.typ

   caption: "Figma Mockup Highlighting Join Process"
   )

 When clicking on a specific monolith, the screen pictured above should appear.
-An animation should play showing a client enter the balancer node when they connect through the balancer; The same should happen for connecting to the monolith.
-If a user is connected to the monolith, but not in a room, the client should stay within the monolith node until entering a room.
-If the monolith goes offline while on this screen, the default visualization screen should be reloaded.
+When a client joins, an animation should play showing a client enter the balancer node, move to the monolith, and then to the associated room.
+As a stylistic choice, clients should move with a delay from node-to-node in a single-file line, with any excess clients staying inside the current node until there is room to exit the current node.